vikpande/google-geocoding/README.md

             - In the tool, select GET in the drop down and paste the following url
             - http://localhost:8080/getGeoCoding/amsterdam and hit send button.
-            - In the body, you can view the xml response with details of the API call Note - Since the API is hard coded to generate xml output, the json, text or html view is not available in postman or swagger
+            - In the body, you can view the xml response with details of the API call Note - Since the API is hard coded to generate xml output, the json, text or html view is not available in postman or swagger .
+Also, replace Amsterdam in the url and query any city you wish.

-# Bonus - Performance scheduling & monitoring (for availibilty)
+# Bonus - Performance scheduling & monitoring :
     - Pro-actively testing and monitoring the performance of the API using Postman monitor
     - Using the monitor functionality of postman, the api availability is automatically tested every 4 hours (can be customised to the need).
     - A notification is sent every 4 hours on your registered postman e-mail about the performance of this API and an error notification is sent as soon as the API is failing (check monitor report in the attached image).